judyj/Diversity-In-Tech/VolunteerOpportunities.md

 builders of their own futures through exposure to computer science and technology.
 To provide African-American youth with the skills to occupy some of the 1.4 million computing job openings expected to be available in the U.S. by 2020, and to train 1 million girls by 2040.
+* [Code in the Schools](https://www.codeintheschools.org/) We work to expand access to computer science education in Baltimore City.
+We believe that access to quality computer science education is a matter of equity.
+We envision Baltimore as a leader in the 21st century economy, and we are committed to preparing the youth of our city to be active participants in the growing technology sectors.
+* [Hack Baltimore](https://hackbaltimore.io/) HackBaltimore is an opportunity for individuals to be engaged residents and take an active role in our community. **Hack-A-Thon Coming Spring 2019!**

 # Events
 ## February 2019